This article will show you how to grade a rubric assessment that uses a points-based grading scale.

 Whole-Class Grading

-➡️ Total Score
+Total Score

 • This is the total score the student has earned on the assessment.

-➡️ Completion Status
+Completion Status

 • These statuses are given automatically; they are not able to be manually adjusted.

-• Possible options: not started, in progress, turned in, graded.
+• Possible options: Not started, in progress, turned in, graded.
 For more information on how each completion status is determined, click here.

-➡️ Submission Status and Submission Timestamp
+Submission Status and Submitted Timestamp

 • The Submission column will display the submission status of the assessment.
+These statuses can be manually adjusted if needed.

 • The Submitted column will display the date and time the student submitted the assessment.
+The submitted timestamp cannot be adjusted.

-➡️ Portfolio (Star) and Comments (Comment Bubble)
+Portfolio and Comments

 • You can select the star icon to add the assessment to the student's portfolio.
 You can leave a comment on the overall assessment by selecting the comment bubble

-➡️ Scores
+Scores

 • Select from the dropdown menu to choose a score.